slidejoe/git-about-best-practices/slides.md

 layout: icons
 ---

-- <solar-box-bold-duotone /> Backup
+- <lucide-database-backup /> Backup
-- <solar-archive-up-bold-duotone /> Versioning
+- <lucide-package-open /> Versioning
-- <solar-hand-stars-bold-duotone /> Sharability
+- <lucide-hand-platter /> Sharability

 <!--
 It can ensure your code is backed up, versioned and accessible to other developers.